-Mr Kijagulu holds a Master of Business (Victoria University); Bachelor of Business, Majoring in Tourism, Applied Psychology and Marketing.
+Mr Kijagulu holds a Master of Business (Victoria University); Bachelor of Business Majoring in Tourism, Applied Psychology and Marketing.

 He has 16 years of experience in managing staff, allocating resources and implementing policy initiatives in a growing tertiary education provider, with a sound understanding of corporate governance principles and practices.

-He has held the title of General Manager at Melbourne Institute of Technology
+He has held the title of General Manager at Melbourne Institute of Technology (MIT) since 2005 and currently also holds the title of

-MR AUSTIN KIJAGULU Director (MIT) since 2005 and currently also holds the title of Director Human Resources (pro term); he is a member of the Executive Management Committee (EMC) & represents MIT in various committees both internally & externally.
+Director Human Resources (pro term); he is a member of the Executive Management Committee (EMC) & represents MIT in various committees both internally & externally.

-Primarily (External): - MIT Tertiary Education Qualification Standard Agency (TEQSA) Liaison Officer.; Principal Executive Officer (PEO) CRICOS registration and compliance & Principal Administrator [ELICOS Programs.
+Primarily (External):- MIT Tertiary Education Qualification Standard Agency (TEQSA) Liaison Officer.; Principal Executive Officer (PEO) CRICOS registration and compliance & Principal Administrator [ELICOS Programs.

-(Internally): - Member, MIT Student Experience Committee [Standing Committee of the Board; Secretary, MIT Policy Committee [Standing Committee of the Board]; Secretary, MIT Audit Risk Management Committee (ARMC) & Member of the Teaching & Learning Committee (T & L).
+(Internally):- Member, MIT Student Experience Committee [Standing Committee of the Board; Secretary, MIT Policy Committee [Standing Committee of the Board]; Secretary, MIT Audit Risk Management Committee (ARMC) & Member of the Teaching & Learning Committee (T&L).

-He is a member of the Australian Institute of Management (AIM); Australian Marketing Institute (AMI); and he is an active Alumni of Victoria University (VU)
+He is a member of Australian Institute of Management (AIM); Australian Marketing Institute (AMI); and he is an active Alumni of Victoria University (VU)

-His community involvement includes being a long-time member and Director of the African Communities Foundation Australia (ACFA) and his support of education causes.
-He is currently involved and working with his local community in Kenya to repair and refurbish the Mwakishimba Primary School to improve the children's academic performance in this locality.
+His community involvement includes being a long time member and Director of the African Communities Foundation Australia (ACFA) and his support of education causes.
+He is currently involved and working with his local community in Kenya in repairing and refurbishing the Mwakishimba Primary School, to improve the academic performance of the children in this locality.

-DR PATRICIA STEWARTDirector
+DR PATRICIA STEWART